Non-Parametric Temporal Adaptation for Social Media Topic Classification: Results

-Table~\ref{tab:summary} summarizes the comparison of different methods averaged over the $12$ time buckets, under three evaluation setups from the Experimental Setup Section.
+Table~\ref{tab:summary} summarizes the comparison of different methods averaged over the $12$ time buckets, under three evaluation setups from Section~\ref{sec:experimental_setup}.
 The results in the table are averaged over the $12$ time buckets.
 Figure~\ref{fig:temporal} shows the breakdown of the numbers in the table, over the $12$ test weeks.
 The frequency-baseline just returns the top most common hashtag of the time bucket's training data.
 Note that the results in the non-temporal column are strictly non-temporal, meaning that they use the train/test sets from the same time interval (3 first weeks of the time bucket).
-This is distinct from the leftmost point in Figure~\ref{fig:temporal}, where the fourth week in the time bucket is used for evaluation -- which therefore includes a slightly larger degree of temporal change.
+This is distinct from the leftmost point in Figure~\ref{fig:temporal}, where the fourth week in the time bucket is used for evaluation and thus has a slightly larger degree of temporal change.

 The first intuitive observation from Figure~\ref{fig:temporal} is that for the solid line (W/o adaptation), as the test week gets temporally further and further from the train data.
-We can see that the KNN classifier outperforms both the baselines (BART Seq2seq and classifier), whether the evaluation setup is W/o adaptation or adapted.
-In terms of comparing the two parametric baselines, we can see that in the temporal setups (W/ and W/o adaptation) the seq2seq model outperforms the classifier, which could be due to to how it is capable of generating unseen hashtags, unlike the classifier which is bound to a static pre-determined set.
+We can see that the KNN classifier outperforms both the baselines (BART Seq2seq and classifier), whether the evaluation setup is w/o adaptation or adapted.
+In terms of comparing the two parametric baselines, we can see that in the temporal setups (w/ and w/o adaptation) the seq2seq model outperforms the classifier, which could be due to to how it is capable of generating unseen hashtags, unlike the classifier which is bound to a static pre-determined set.
 For non-temporal (conventional) evaluation, however, the neural classifier has the best performance.
-We hypothesize that this demonstrates the robustness of KNN to distribution shift (since both the W/o and W/ adaptation settings are temporal).
+We hypothesize that this demonstrates the robustness of KNN to distribution shift (since both the w/o and w/ adaptation settings are temporal).
 However, for the non-temporal case where the train/test distribution matches the neural classifier is more accurate.